CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 in the square domain.
 The ice distribution is fixed, with a constant 2 meter ice thickness and a concentration field that varies linearly in the x-direction from ``0`` to ``1`` and is constant in the y-direction.
 No islands are included in this configuration.
-The test is configured to run on a single processor.

 To run the test::

-  ./cice.setup -m <machine> --test smoke -s box2001 --testid <test_id> --grid gbox80 --acct <queue manager account> -p 1x1
+  ./cice.setup -m <machine> --test smoke -s box2001 --testid <test_id> --grid gbox80 --acct <queue manager account>

 .. _boxslotcyl: